Global USC in the Galapagos

 - Personal expenses and optional activities

 Students have the choice of 3–9 credits of USC course offerings.
-Anticipated course offerings include:
+Course offerings include:

 Various funding opportunities exist for this provider.
 Please note the terms eligible listed for each:

-Per university policy, all UofSC students will be charged emergency medical, evacuation and repatriation insurance for their time abroad.
-This insurance charge will be built into the program fee.
+Per university policy, all USC students will be charged emergency medical, evacuation and repatriation insurance for their time abroad.